 Today the botanical garden is Grade II listed and offers colour and interest throughout the year.
 The restored walled garden complete with crinkle-crankle wall, is a riot of rainbow shades from May until October.
 The lawns are fringed with striking colour themed borders, and beyond lies an original sandstone rock garden and a woodland walk through Gunnera leaves and Rhododendron displays.
 The botanical garden contains plants from around the globe with collections of plants from China, North and South America and the Alpine areas of the world.

-The garden offers something for all the ages including activity trails for the kids and a new children’s garden opening in 2017.
+The garden offers something for all ages, including activity trails for families and a children’s garden.